EladLaster/Animal_Classification/README.md

 Our analysis revealed the challenge of distinguishing visually similar species, notably horses and elephants.

-Moving forward, exploring advanced algorithms and feature engineering could enhance accuracy and applicability in real-world scenarios.
+Looking ahead, further exploration of advanced algorithms and feature engineering could boost accuracy and make our approach more practical for real-world applications.